-The Men’s Health Clinic has been working with Medichecks to create bespoke blood packages that are specifically designed to help you not only diagnose Testosterone Deficiency Syndrome (TDS), but also to safely and effectively monitor your body’s response whilst on Testosterone Replacement Therapy (TRT).
+The Men’s Health Clinic has a thorough complement of blood packages designed to not only help us diagnose Testosterone Deficiency (TD), but also to safely and effectively monitor your body’s response whilst on Testosterone Replacement Therapy (TRT).
 Men are becoming more and more aware that they need to take responsibility for their own health, which is a great thing in my opinion.
 Why would you not want to have an element of control over the decisions you make about your health?

-One of our aims at The Men’s Health Clinic is to increase understanding and awareness surrounding TDS and TRT.
-In 2017 we launched the independent closed Facebook group ‘TRT in the UK‘ for men all over the UK and Europe to share their knowledge and experiences surrounding the subject of Testosterone Deficiency Syndrome and Testosterone Replacement Therapy.
-Due to its resounding success, we’ve also recently launched a more traditional online forum with the same name and same purpose in mind. ()
+One of our aims at The Men’s Health Clinic is to increase understanding and awareness surrounding TD and TRT.
+In 2017 we launched the independent closed Facebook group ‘TRT in the UK‘ for men all over the UK and Europe to share their knowledge and experiences surrounding the subject of Testosterone Deficiency and Testosterone Replacement Therapy.

 A while ago I wrote the unbiased and independent blog ‘How to Get TRT in the UK’ and, more recently, ‘How to Get TRT in the UK – Update’.
 Their purpose is to, hopefully, provide you with all the information necessary for making an informed choice about the route you would like to take.
-We have been working with Medichecks to help facilitate this process, the following blood packages give you access to the information you need before approaching your doctor and working with them to access safe and effective care.
+The following blood packages give you access to the information you need before approaching your doctor and working with them to access safe and effective care.

 This is the test that will help establish a formal diagnosis.
 Ideally it should be performed fasted and between the hours of 08:00-11:00 when your natural testosterone levels are at their highest.